Land Access Policies and Programs - FIC

 The Agricultural Conservation Easement Program (ACEP), administered by USDA NRCS, is a voluntary conservation program that protects agricultural land from conversion to non-farm uses and conserves and restores wetlands.

 Under the Agricultural Land Easements (ALE) component of ACEP, USDA NRCS partners with eligible entities to buy agricultural conservation easements on working agricultural lands, keeping land available for agriculture and limiting non-farm development.
+In addition, the program enables Buy-Protect-Sell transactions for certain eligible entities.
 While easements alone do not guarantee future affordability or land access for beginners, protecting the land from development ensures land will be available for future producers.
 By selling the development rights, landowners can use additional funds to plan for a transfer of management to an incoming producer.
 Additionally, permanently protected land is usually more affordable because the agricultural conservation easement limits future non-farm development, which decreases the fair market value.

 Conservation Reserve Program - Transition Incentives Program